 As with all software a good understanding of the program's functions, will help you get the best out of what is a very sophisticated product.
-Please understand not all users will have all these options available, as a few of the options will depend on the package you have, but most of what you see here is available on our most basic package.
+Please understand not all users will have all these options available, as a few of the options will depend on the package you have and some you may have to requested be switched on at the server, but most of what you see here is available on our most basic package.
 This help file is not meant to be a step by step guide to the product, it is more a device to steer you in the right direction and help you experiment.
 It does however assume a basic understanding of how to use computer programs.

 Caution as mentioned above these instructions are based on someone with administrator privileges not all the options, or adjustment are available to all users.
 Therefore some menu displays will look slightly different.
 Also all the controls and screens mentioned assume you are using the full size (PC) version not the smaller smart phone option.
 Remember if you are struggling to understand something please email us for help, like all help-desks we are always happy to help a customer who has at least tried to 'RTFM'.